 Jasper kept the image of the young woman firmly on his mind; Black, medium height, brown skin, short black curls, dark brown eyes, ugly nightdress.

 Two Deputies and one Junior Deputy slid open the upper window to Magen Satellite.
 The black triangular tabletop of the viewing bay beneath it began to break apart like a puzzle, pulled upward by a magnet.
-The smallest center triangle ascended three-hundred feet upward, with the middle triangle one-hundred feet below it, and the largest at equal distance from that.
+The smallest central triangle ascended three-hundred feet upward, with the middle triangle one-hundred feet below it, and the largest at equal distance from that.
 The three tiered triangles hovered in place as the harnessed energy of the powerful wormhole—Magen Satellite—streamed down into the center of the viewing bay painting the black of it radiant blue.

 More azurite blue energy radiated downward, coursing through the seemingly random cracks and grooves of the viewing bay’s surface and Trident’s flooring, projecting the image Jasper had given into the minds of each Warden on call and even a few of the Deputies that were due for promotion.

 Everyone saw the blurry image of the woman in the garish pink flannel nightdress.
 They saw her energy, felt its pulse and the wildness within it.
 They saw her scream and disappear, and then use a Door, an Unauthorized Door!
-They also saw the ripple that broke forth when she did.
+They also saw the ripple that broke forth when she did so.

 This was beyond bad news.
-Opening an Unauthorized Doors or Unmarked Doors was like weakening threads of a delicate fabric.
+Opening Unauthorized Doors or Unmarked Doors was like weakening threads of a delicate fabric.
 A rippling Door was a sign that it was Unzoned altogether and there was no telling what the consequences of using one of those could be.
 Several Wardens rushed to the edges of the room and stared through the large glass wall out into the Realm of Trident.

 Nothing outside had changed.
 The tinted-glass office building still stood sentry.
-The orange clay earth was still fractured and dead with the impossibility of life every growing there.
-The sky was still ebony black and cracked with streaks of continuous lightning and burst of deep purple like bruises.
+The orange clay earth was still fractured and dead with the impossibility of life ever growing there.
+The sky remained ebony black and cracked with streaks of continuous lightning and bursts of deep purple, like bruises.
 The golden train car, the very needle that had knit together the threads of the Cluster, remained in its place, with its continuous humming vibrating outward.
 It had been vibrating since the very day it ceased to move, the day the Cluster had fully formed.
 But it had continued to vibrate as if it still had somewhere to go after all these millennia, as if it had one more song of creation to play.
 But it had not budged nor played a single song in all that time.
 Instead, it sat at the kissing edge of the Darkest Star like the needle of a record player against an old vinyl record just waiting to play one last tune.